jed/domo/README.md

 --------

 - Most of what you'd want from HAML or LESS, in pure JavaScript.
-- Small, dependency-free footprint (less than 1KB minizipped).
+- Small, dependency-free footprint (around 1KB minizipped).
 - Straight from JS to DOM without HTML reduces XSS attack vectors.
 - Sugars well with (but completely agnostic to) CoffeeScript.